omilli/omilli/README.md

   Over ten years, I have hired, trained and led ~20 remote full-time and freelance staff from Europe and Asia.
 Our team supports the core business 24 hours a day, and I value personality and teamwork over someone's immediate knowledge of a particular subject or technology.

   I consider myself a web solution architect, a full-stack developer, a UX/UI designer and a technical project manager.
 I'm passionate about the entire project lifecycle but now focused more on project architecture, UI development, performance, and Agile project management.

-  I've worked remotely with clients, designers, developers, content writers and others from the UK, Spain, Vietnam, Singapore, Russia, Estonia, Ukraine, Indonesia, Malaysia, Australia, Canada and the USA.

-  As of 2025, I am looking for a new adventure in Saas and/or AI and/or web3.
-I'm extremely unlikely to join a digital agency or work on proprietary software again (never say never).
 </details>

 ### 🧑‍🔬 The Nerd